viralcodex/json-verifier-cli/README.md

 <section><h2>JSON Verifier (and Parser)</h2></section>
 This is a CLI JSON verifier and parser created as an exercise in Javascript for <a href="https://github.com/CodingChallengesFYI">Coding challenges</a> by John Crickett.
-This code can be used to check whether .json files are valid or not and also parse the JSON if it is valid.
+This code can be used to check whether .json files are valid or not and also parse the JSON if it is valid through CLI.
 You can verify a single file or a folder consisting of JSON files.
 (Any improvements or suggestions are welcome!
 Please raise an issue and we can discuss)